VictorHugoPilled/Rust-WASM-devcontainer/README.md

 # Rust / WASM framework
-A minimal for developing web applications with the Rust / WASM in Github Codespaces.
+A devcontainer for Rust-WASM applications in Github Codespaces.